What is flint made of?

 Here’s a video of some young men knapping flint.

 If you can get flint, you can try knapping it yourself.
+Just knock one piece hard against another.
 It’s not hard to make the first kind of tool, but it is a lot harder to make the second kind.
-Here are some examples of the second kind of flint tool.